 Bottled water: One of the most critical considerations in emergency water storage is keeping bottled water cases on hand in a crisis.
 Plan to use at least one gallon of water per day, per person, for drinking, instant drink mixes, mixing with food, and personal hygiene.

 Tap water: The other factor is to store tap water for cooking and drinking for up to six months in clean two-liter soda bottles that have been washed in hot, soapy water and rinsed clean.
-Bottles should be sanitized first by cleaning them thoroughly in a mixture of four teaspoons of unscented household chlorine bleach in a gallon of water.
+Bottles should be cleaned thoroughly in a mixture of four teaspoons of unscented household chlorine bleach in a gallon of water.

 Using well water, four drops of unscented household chlorine bleach can be added to each bottle.
 The bleach mixture should also be rinsed out of each bottle with fresh water before refilling with fresh tap water.
 Stored water needs to be capped tightly and marked with the date of preparation.